Kwannnnn/DiamondCaveGame/docs/project-plan.md

 ## User Stories

-### 1. As a player I want to be able to visually indentify the different objects in the game world
+### 1. As a player I want to be able to visually identify the different objects in the game world

 ### 2. As the publisher I want to know what themes the world will have